Complaints by and for Young People

 Tel: 0300 123 1231

-You can also complain to Ofsted, the Children's Commissioner or your social worker/accommodating authority.
-See Important Contacts, above.
+A young person can also complain to Ofsted, the Children's Commissioner See Important Contacts, above.

-The person who the complaint is about will not be involved in the investigation of the complaint.
+The person about whom the complaint is made will not be involved in the investigation of the complaint.

-How and what will happen should be explained to you so you know what is going to happen.
+How and what will happen should be explained so the young person knows what is going to happen.

-Remember it is your right to complain if you are not happy about anything.
+Remember it is the young person’s right to complain if they are unhappy about anything.

-Your supported lodgings provider/ host /social worker will guide you about what is a complaint and what could be an allegation and a safeguarding matter.
+Their supported lodgings provider/ and /or social worker will help them understand what a complaint is and what could be an allegation and a safeguarding matter.

 A complaint could be about issues such as: